ucsffrancislab/genomics/data/20201006-GTEx/20230819-Human_Virome_Analysis/README.md

 Not certain how they arrived at they're counts.
+My transcripts per thousand is close, but not perfect.

 ```
 for f in out/*.count.txt ; do